bitSheriff/ankithon/README.md

 CSS with the filename `style.css` in the same folder as the markdown file will be applied automatically.

 Most markdown CSS should work as expected.
 For example this [github markdown](https://github.com/sindresorhus/github-markdown-css).

-## Notes

-I created this for personal use, the code is quite messy but works well.
-Only tested under windows.
-Feel free to send me PRs or questions.